TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 When it comes up you will have a sensor named after each `sensor_name`.
 Watch them in Developer Tools, States.
 The state is the count, and the `devices` attribute lists the flagged devices.

-# Battery Sentinel - Low
+# Battery Sentinel - Low Battery

-Counts the batteries at or below a threshold and lists them, with the percentage, area, and battery type for each.
+Counts the batteries at or below a threshold and lists them, with the percentage, area, and battery type for each. it creates a `sensor` whose state is the number of low batteries, with the offenders listed in a `devices` attribute.

-## What You Get

-A `sensor` whose state is the number of low batteries, with the offenders listed in a `devices` attribute.

 - **Percentage and binary, both handled.** A device counts as low when its battery percentage is at or below the threshold, or when a binary battery sensor reads `on`.
-A binary low sensor has no number to report, so its `level` comes through as `null`.
+A binary low battery sensor has no number to report, so its `level` comes through as `null`.
 - **Hysteresis so it does not flap.** A value-hysteresis band keeps a device hovering at the threshold from bouncing in and out of the list.
-It stays low until it climbs above the threshold plus a margin, which for a battery only happens when a fresh cell is fitted.
-- **Structured output.** The `devices` list holds objects carrying the device name, area, percentage level, and battery type, so every consumer formats them its own way.
+- **Structured output.** The `devices` list holds objects carrying the device name, area, percentage level, and battery type if available.
+Every consumer can now format them in its own way.

 ## What the Sensor Looks Like